jononovo/Agent213-v1-Rabbit/docs/basenode-migration-guide.md

    - Main wrapper component that provides standardized UI container
    - Handles shared behavior like selection, hover state, and settings
    - Manages node header, content area, and handles
+   - Provides consistent styling for all node elements

 2. **NodeHoverMenu** (`client/src/nodes/components/base/NodeHoverMenu.tsx`)
    - Provides actions menu when hovering over nodes
    - Supports standard actions: duplicate, delete, settings
+   - Appears with a slight delay for better user experience
    - Can be extended with custom actions
+   - Uses event-based architecture to avoid direct dependencies

 3. **Node Settings** integration
    - Standardized approach to node settings
-   - Settings defined in node definition
+   - Settings defined in node definition with a schema
    - UI automatically generated from settings schema
+   - Global settings drawer that can be triggered from any node
+   - Consistent validation and error handling

 ## Migration Process